 The right-wing propaganda is a very small amount of what I engage with but the youtube algorithm has made it the majority of what it decides to show me.
 Mainly, well this is my theory, because it thinks engagement should mostly be combative.
 It doesn’t really think actually, not like we do, but it analyzes, makes assumptions, creates tests, retools, learns, and then makes new assumptions all in an attempt to meet some sort of defined metric.
 That’s basic modern advertising.
 Its assumptions, in theory, are not like ours because there’s no emotion involved.
-So given that I don’t engage with the right-wing crap it presents me but that it still delivers it disproportionally I have decided the reason is a man-made one.
+So given that I don’t engage with the right-wing crap it presents me but that it still delivers it disproportionately I have decided the reason is a man-made one.
 That I, someone clearly considered liberal based on everything else I engage with, would naturally be tempted to engage with what pisses me off.
 It’s actually a pretty standardly accepted theory.

 If the metric was just to keep me interested I should get a lot more Carl Sagan and a lot less Tomi Lahren.
 I’ve never searched for Tomi Lahren but I’ve searched plenty of times for Carl Sagan and Religion, Or Carl Sagan and Military Budget (and you should too by the way).
 So it seems to me that the algorithms are slanted by human assumptions.
 And that’s how the socials get used to sell advertising but also to spread propaganda.